 This is another area of contention for many people, but please rest assured that your dependents will be treated exactly the same as they were the first time round, but will retain their rights for the time that they have earned during their stay in the UK for an Indefinite Leave to Remain (ILR) application and your change of employer would not affect their long-term prospects.
 If you are concerned about your dependents who are on your Tier 2 General Visa application, please get in touch and our immigration specialist can help you.

 If you need more help with a Tier 2 General Visa enquiry, or indeed any other immigration related enquiry then please get in touch.
-Our experienced immigration solicitors have a wealth of knowledge that they can put to use to help you with your situation.
+Our experienced immigration lawyers have a wealth of knowledge that they can put to use to help you with your situation.
 So don't panic, get in touch and let our experts help you with your case.

 It's a shame that you dont have an 'Excellent' star rating on here, as my experience with Reiss Edwards is nothing short of an excellent rating.
 They handled my application for an Indefinite Leave to remain in April 2014 and did my husband's one very recently including my daughter.
 Every time i have approached them, they have continued to treat me with courtesy, respect and patience.
 Amar was indeed a very thorough and professional gentleman.
 He is very knowledgeable, corporative and engaging.
 He responded to my emails, calls and enquiries promptly.
 He was always reassuring.
 I could not have asked for a better Immigration service.
 I would recommend them over and over again for anyone looking for an immigration advice.
 They gave me a free immigration advice when i called them, and the quality of the advice was something other charge thousands for.
 If you need a particular, name, Amar would be it.
 He exemplifies, for me, the true, professional gentleman.
 He is a valuable asset to Reiss Edwards.